bettercallsean/twitter_like_scraper/README.md

 ```
 You will need to get the OTP Secret key from whatever authenticator app you use.

+You'll need to download and install geckodriver from here https://github.com/mozilla/geckodriver/ and set `GECKODRIVER_LOCATION` to where you've got it installed.

 After you have created this file, run the following from the terminal
 ```
 pip install -r requirements.txt
 ```

+And replace

 You can then run the script as you normally would either via the terminal or using an IDE.